Table of Contents

 Le Corbusier, Eileen Gray, Rene Lalique & Emile-Jacques Ruhlmann

 Art Deco In-Depth Article

-This mid-century style combines modernity with minimalism.
-Unlike art deco, art moderne (a.k.a. streamline moderne) homes feature an all-white color palette, and relies on smooth surfaces with little decorative detailing.
+This mid-century style combines modernity with idealistic minimalism.
+Unlike angular art deco, art moderne (a.k.a. streamline moderne) designs are tapered, rounded and have a more horizontal emphasis.
+Frequently, they are adorned with parallel “flow” or “speed” lines [Cogdell 2010].
+Art Moderne homes feature an all-white color palette, and relies on smooth surfaces with little decorative detailing.
 Doorways, windows and other architectural elements come with curved corners.
 Raw, natural textures such as metal, terra cotta tile, concrete and glass are all mixed and matched throughout the home as well.
 The key to art moderne is simplicity – decorative patterns are scarce.
 Instead, solid neutrals really help to make a strong statement.
 Furniture is stripped down and typically emulates a sense of motion with pieces like tiered tables.
 Chairs and sofas also have rounded edges and use contrasting material colors like black and white.
 Surfaces are glossy to give the furniture a modern feel.
 Floor and table lamps are popular light fixtures in the art moderne style.
 These lamps commonly feature frosted glass and shades are circular and also made of glass.

 Prominent Art Moderne Designers

 Raymond Loewy, Paul Frankl, Norman Bel Geddes & Gilbert Rohde